pranaysuyash/sig_ext_fastapi_react/docs/improvement_areas.md

 - Add GUI smoke tests (e.g., pytest-qt) to exercise the main PySide6 flows in CI.

 ## Documentation & Developer Experience
-- Reconcile conflicting port defaults (README mentions 8001, desktop config defaults to 8001, desktop README cites 8000) and publish a single source of truth.
+- ~~Reconcile conflicting port defaults (README mentions 8001, desktop config defaults to 8001, desktop README cites 8000) and publish a single source of truth.~~ ✅ **COMPLETED** - Standardized on 8001 (Oct 2025)
 - Document mandatory environment variables (JWT secret, database URL) and provide a ready-to-use `.env.example`.
 - Publish an API reference (`docs/API.md`) with curl examples so integrators know how to talk to the backend.
 - Update contributor docs with setup scripts, lint/test commands, and troubleshooting tips (DB migrations, PySide installation).